 Number one cause of excess weight and feline obesity is dry cat food

 Are you waiting for some good news?
 There is good news.
 Helping your cat achieve a healthy weight is really quite simple and just requires a bit of patience and tough love on your part.
 The number one cause of cats getting overweight and obese is dry cat food (kibble), primarily if they are free fed.
 Please DO NOT free feed your cat.
 Dry cat food is not REAL cat food.
 It’s the human equivalent to junk food.
 Dry cat food is manufactured for the convenience of humans.
 Dry cat food will keep your cat alive and surviving, yes, I cannot argue that.
 But it is truly not real cat food, it is not natural for them, and it does not help them be in thriving health.
 Dry cat food is very addicting, as the manufacturers spray it with flavor enhancers (animal digest) to entice cats.
 If they did not do this, the food would smell and taste awful due to its ingredients and heavy processing.

 Cats are obligate carnivores

-“Obligate” means cats need pure muscle meat, are designed to eat pure meat, and require moisture from their food.
+“Obligate” means cats need pure muscle meat, are designed to eat pure meat, and require moisture from their food to thrive.
 Adding water to dry food is not the same.
 Feeding cats dry food withholds from them what they need and require.
 I used to feed my cats dry food, until I realized how vitally important their dietary needs are for thriving health.
 Also consider that because dry cat food is not high enough in the kind of protein and moisture cats require, they will not feel satisfied and nourished.
 They may eat and eat more and more, trying to get the nourishment their anatomy requires.

 My cat won’t eat canned food or raw meat…